IAS Officer Salary Structure, Allowances & Job Profile 2023

 IAS Officer Grade Pay

-- Junior scale – At the entry level and with no years of service, the pay scale of an officer ranges between Rs.
-50,000- 1, 50, 000 with a grade pay of Rs.
+- Junior scale (Entry level): The pay scale ranges between Rs.
+50,000- 1, 50,000 with a grade pay of Rs.
 16, 500.

-- Senior time scale: After 5 years of service, the pay scale of an IAS officer varies between Rs.
-50,000- 1, 50, 001 with an increase in the grade pay to Rs.
+- Senior time scale (After 5 years): The pay scale varies between Rs.
+50,000- 1,50,000 with an increase in the grade pay to Rs.
 20,000.

-- Junior administrative Grade: Upon completion of 9 years of service, the range of pay scale of an officer lies between Rs 50,000 – 1,50, 002 with a raise in the grade pay to Rs 23,000.
+- Junior Administrative Grade (After 9 years): The pay scale lies between Rs.
+50,000 – 1,50, 002 with a raise in the grade pay to Rs.
+23,000

 ---|---|---|---|